Welcome to the Sacramento State Chapter of Phi Kappa Phi

 Every year, the local chapter of Phi Kappa Phi selects one applicant for a Graduate Fellowship to nominate for consideration by the National Organization.
 The national selection process is highly competitive.
-Students who are current members or who will be initiated this semester may submit Graduate Fellowship applications to the Chapter President, Professor Rebecca Cameron, by March 21, 2014, at 5 PM, in order to be considered for nomination to the National Organization.
+In recent years, two Sacramento State fellowship nominees have been selected for national awards.
+Students who are current members or who will be initiated this semester may submit Graduate Fellowship applications to the Chapter President, Professor Elizabeth Strasser, by April 1, 2015, at 5 PM, in order to be considered for nomination to the National Organization.

 Phi Kappa Phi Key

 Every spring semester, the CSUS Chapter of Phi Kappa Phi sponsors a celebratory event in the University Union Ballroom.
 New initiates, current Phi Kappa Phi members, faculty, guests, and members of the University administration are invited to attend.